Mellanox/arc_ltp/README.md

 * controllers/cpuset
 * security/tomoyo
-* syscalls/clock_nanosleep (also must be disable in ./runtest/syscalls)
+* kernel/syscalls/clock_nanosleep (also must be disable in ./runtest/syscalls)
+* kernel/syscalls/getdents - obscolete syscall, not available on ARC
+* kernel/syscalls/sysctl - obscolete syscall, not available on ARC
+* kernel/syscalls/ustat - obscolete syscall, not available on ARC.

 ### Tests with changed parameters